brandur/sorg/content/drafts/job-drain.md

 table and sends any jobs it finds to the job queue before removing their rows.

-Here's some sample DDL for what a job staging table might look like:
+Here's some sample DDL for what a `staged_jobs` table might look like:

 ``` sql